palaforcade/ms-e226-project/docs/project1_answers.md

 - It contains many continuous covariates, and one categorical for the classification of the stellar object.
 - It is not a time series.
 - The data is gloablly clean and only a few to no values are missing.
+- The model relies on two astrophysical concepts:

+The UBV photometric system (from Ultraviolet, Blue, and Visual), which can be broken down into five sets of photometric bands - u, g, r, i, z, namely ultraviolet band, green band, red band, infrared band, and near infrared band respectively.
+It consists in measuring the brightness of the light at different wavelengths.
+This system, also called the Johnson system, is a photometric system usually employed for classifying stars according to their measured colors.

+Redshift, a key concept for astronomers, that reveals how an object in space is moving compared to us.
+It is a speed, and allows astronomors to measure the true distance between us and distant objects (in the past).

 This dataset is publicly accessible and under the following license : https://creativecommons.org/licenses/by-sa/4.0/ We can use it for research purpose, and will only need to give appropriate credit if we publicly share our model.